Comp211-FA24/lab-00/README.md

 After completing the setup instructions, these are the steps that need to be done each time you want to start the container.

-1. Start Docker Desktop if it's not already running.
+1. Check if Docker is running.
 You should see the blue Docker icon in your taskbar (Windows and macOS).
 If not, check Task Manager/Activity Monitor.
+If Docker is not running, start it.
 2. Open a terminal.
 3. Run `cd learncli211`.
     - If you cloned the repo to a different path, `cd` into wherever your `learncli211` repo is located.
 If you don't know what this means (yet), ignore this.